SabrinaRoss/Dungeon-Generation-Game-name-tbd-/Design Document/Map/Design.md

 ·       Room sizes should be varied, (stretch goal) room shapes should be unique

 ·       (stretch goal) Dead Ends and loops

+I would like my map to be plant themed, I would like to try and procedural generate plant like environments etc